-$$\min{\substack{R \subseteq X{\rm E} \\ |R|=3}} \left(I^{\varepsilon}(R), \ Q^C(z(R)) \right) \tag{4}$$
+$$\min{\substack{R \subseteq X{\mathrm{E}} \\ |R| = 3}} \left(I^{\varepsilon}(R), \ Q^{C}(R) \right) \tag{4}$$

-This example (4) has eleven efficient representations mapping to three nondominated points (w.r.t. coverage and ε -robustness), see Figure 4.
-Since the solution z^1 which is important to yield a small coverage radius (c.f.
-Figure 4(a)), has a rather high ε robustness indicator value, the two quality measures are conflicting.
+The biobjective representation problem (4) has eleven efficient representations mapping to three nondominated points (w.r.t. coverage and ε -robustness), see Figure 5.
+Since solution z^1 which is important to yield a small coverage radius (c.f.
+Figure 5(a)), has a rather high ε -robustness indicator value, the two quality measures are conflicting.
 On the other hand, the three most robust solutions (z^3, z^6, z^7) do not cover the non-dominated set well (c.f.
-Figure 4(c)).
+Figure 5(c)).

-Figure 4: Three nondominated representation w.r.t. coverage and ε -robustness indicator.
+Fig. 5 Three nondominated representations w.r.t. coverage and ε -robustness indicator.
 The supported non-dominated points are depicted as squares, unsupported non-dominated as circles, which are filled black if the respective is in the robust representative subset.
 The grey circles indicate the coverage radii.

-4.2.
-A Composite Qualitative Robustness Index
+4.2 A Composite Qualitative Robustness Index

-This section is devoted to composite qualitative robustness indices that can be used for assessing the robustness of each efficient solution, $x \in X{\rm E}$, with respect to (most of) the indicators presented in this paper.
-We will exemplify this by applying a simplified version of ELECTRE TRI-C (Almeida-Dias et al., 2010).
+This section is devoted to composite qualitative robustness indices that can be used for assessing the robustness of each efficient solution, $x \in X_E$, with respect to (most of) the indicators presented in this paper.
+We will exemplify this by applying a simplified version of Electre Tri-C (Almeida-Dias et al., 2010).
 In this simplified version we consider one criterion per indicator and we do not make use of discriminating and veto thresholds.
 The method can be illustrated through the data in Table 1, by removing index $I^{cf}(\cdot)$ since its value is the same for all the solutions.
 The remaining indices are thus our criteria.
-The notation g_1, \ldots, g_5 will be used to represent them in this context, where $g_j(x)$ denotes the performance of an efficient solution $x \in X{\rm E}$ on criterion g_j , for $j = 1, \ldots, 5$ (we will use the subscript j to avoid confusion with components of the vector of variables x).
+The notation g_1, \ldots, g_5 will be used to represent them in this context, where $g_j(x)$ denotes the performance of an efficient solution $x \in X_E$ on criterion g_j , for j = 1, ..., 5 (we will use the subscript j to avoid confusion with components of the vector of variables x).
 For the sake of simplicity we assume without loss of generality that all the criteria are to be minimized.
 In the context of our illustrative problem (3), we thus multiply the data of the first column by -1.
-The performance table can be presented in the following Table 2 (see also Table 1).
+The performance table can be presented in the following Table 3 (see also Table 1).